-Old age psychiatrists (OAP) are doctors who provide specialised and holistic assessment, treatment and continuing care for older adults (or those with similar needs) who suffer from a range of mental health problems including dementia and other disorders including depression and schizophrenia.
+Old age psychiatrists provide specialist and holistic assessment, treatment and ongoing care for older people experiencing mental health problems such as dementia, personality disorders and schizophrenia.

 In this video Dr Alex Bailey, Consultant old age psychiatrist, gives an insight into his working life and also the nature of the demands and rewards that come from working in the community with elderly people and the type of person that it would suit as a career.

 - functional disorders (such as depression or psychosis)

 - organic disorders (such as memory loss)

 Mental health and social problems often go hand-in-hand.
 Consequently, you’ll collaborate widely, for example with GPs, occupational therapists and voluntary organisations.

 The emphasis is on care in the community and delivering care that allows a patient to remain living at home.
 You’ll need to work closely with a patient’s family and carers, promoting independence and choice.